The problem of food waste.

 Food waste can occur at various stages of the supply chain.
 The main causes include inadequate harvesting techniques, poor storage and transportation infrastructure, inefficient processing and packaging practices, market fluctuations, and consumer behavior, such as overbuying, improper storage, or discarding edible food.

 Reducing food waste has many benefits.
 It conserves natural resources, reduces greenhouse gas emissions, protects biodiversity, and helps alleviate hunger and food insecurity.
-Additionally, it presents economic opportunities and promotes a circular economy.
+Additionally, it presents economic opportunities and helps companies build a sustainable business model.
 Not to mention that it cultivates a more sustainable and equitable food system for future generations.